GEDA Committee & Shared Interest Group (SIG) Information

-Much of the work of GEDA is accomplished by the Committees.
-There are currently 9 standing committees and 7 Shared Interest Groups (SIGs) within GEDA.
+Much of the work of GEDA is accomplished by the Committees and Shared Interest groups (SIGs).
+There are currently 10 standing committees and 7 (SIGs) within GEDA.
 Each year at the GEDA Planning Retreat, the incoming Chairs of these Committees meet with the GEDA elected leadership to form an Action Plan for the year.

 One of GEDA's strengths is facilitating peer-to-peer information exchange.
 Shared Interest Groups provide members with another layer of professional development and foster better relationships and information exchanges more easily.
 They are optional, and vary widely depending on the individual preferences of the group.

 There is no cost to join a SIG, but participants must be GEDA members.
 SIGs follow the same program year as the organization, but participants can join in or drop out at any point.

 - SIGs have the autonomy to meet as they choose.